13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 4. Labor-Inducing Foods

-Most foods that are said to help induce labor naturally are old wives’ tales.
+Most foods that are said to help induce labor naturally are considered old wives’ tales.
 While there’s limited research and a few foods have properties that may help, the results are inconclusive.7,8,9 For example, some believe that pineapples may help ripen the cervix since they contain an enzyme called bromelain, which can do just that.
 However, there’s no evidence to support this.24

 Other foods that may start labor include spicy foods and foods containing basil, oregano, and/or ginger.25 Spicier foods tend to work the best out of them all since they stimulate your colon.26 If you didn’t know, diarrhea is a sign of going into labor.27 When your intestines are stimulated/irritated by the spicy foods you consume, it causes you to have bowel movements.
 Those cramps in your intestines can spread to your uterus, which can cause you to have contractions and go into labor.25